 The program consists of six sessions (two hours each), which are tailored to the specific needs and goals of the client.
 These include:

-- How to design the client's own yoga program so that the client can practice on their own to help them deal with personal triggers, obstacles, and physical limitations.
+- How to design the client's own yoga classes and program so that the client can practice on their own to help them deal with personal triggers, obstacles, and physical limitations.